atc1441/E-Paper_Pricetags/README.md

 - This one is directly compatible with the GxEPD2 library.
 - To modify the stock pcb take a look at my video manual: https://youtu.be/c62D3Z-c5IM

+## 4.4" Version Imagotag G1 4.4 BWR

+### Stock PCB external control
+- Use the ESP32 Demo code in the folder Imagotag_G1_4.4_BWR
+- To modify the stock pcb take a look at my video manual and the image in the folder: https://youtu.be/xxx

+### Stock Firmware using custom AP
+- Manual and code coming later video with demo here: https://youtu.be/DhEPJjdtTQc

 ## 6" Version
 - This one should be compatible with the GxEPD2 library but is not tested, it is recomendet to Hack the stock PCB by adding a USB connector and a 5V bodge wire and reflash the MZ100 SOC to enable USB